21 Important Things to Do Before an International Trip

 READ NEXT

-Portable USB Charger — Don’t worry about your phone dying while you’re out sightseeing on your trip abroad: be sure to come prepared by packing a portable USB charger!
+Portable Phone Charger — Don’t worry about your phone dying while you’re out sightseeing on your trip abroad: be sure to come prepared by packing a portable charger!

 READ NEXT

-Travel Journal — If you want to keep a travel journal during your international trip but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journalenough–I’ve been using it for almost three years now and absolutely love it.
+Travel Journal — If you want to keep a travel journal during your international trip but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal enough.

 Money Belt — This is up to you, but I’ll include it here due to its popularity.
-We no longer use a money belt, but if you’re more comfortable having your passports on your person while exploring you can consider bringing one.
+We no longer use a money belt, but if you’re more comfortable with using one it’s not a bad idea for peace of mind.

 We used to use this one and had no complaints.
 These days, we prefer just to leave valuables in our Pacsafe during the day.

-If you’re looking for a detailed packing list, we have dozens of them on Our Escape Clause including for summer in Europe, winter in Europe, Italy, Mexico, Colombia, and Ireland.
+We have more than a dozen of them on Our Escape Clause, including for summer in Europe, winter in Europe, Italy, Mexico, Colombia, and Ireland.

 Check your prescription medications.